Frozen notes: On Frank Nugent's "Seek the Frozen Lands"

 10. "on 3 March" appointed – to be precise, officially appointed (confirmed Feb 10);

-11. Franklin crew: first astonishment that "[n]o one from either Ross or Crozier's recent Antarctic crew" were chosen, then, a couple of chapters later, "there were very few of Ross's men";
+11. Franklin crew: first astonishment that "[n]o one from either Ross or Crozier's recent Antarctic crew" were chosen, then, a couple of chapters later, "there were very few of Ross's men" – nine men joined the 1845 expedition;

 12. "civilian scientists" McCormick, Hooker, Robinson & Lyall – they were all RN.